B.Sc in Agriculture Vs B.Sc. in Forensic Science: Which is a better course?

 Eligibility Criteria

-For pursuing a B.Sc in agriculture, a student needs to pass Class XII with Physics, Chemistry, Biology and/or Mathematics as subjects.
-The admission process can be direct admission based on marks or through an examination conducted by the college or university.
-The ICAI Exam, conducted by the ICAR and state universities of Andhra Pradesh, Punjab, and Kerala, also conducts separate examinations.
+For B.Sc in agriculture course, a student needs to pass Class 12 with Physics, Chemistry, Biology and/or Mathematics as subjects.
+The admission can either be direct or based on the entrance exam taken by the college or university.
+ICAR conducts the ICAI Exam, and state universities of Andhra Pradesh, Punjab, and Kerala, also conducts separate examinations.

 A B.Sc in Forensic Science also needs the passing of Class XII with Physics, Chemistry, Biology and/or Mathematics as subjects with a minimum aggregate of 55 per cent.
 While some universities set up cut-off marks for admission, others conduct separate entrance tests.
 In addition, MBBS students can also specialise in forensic science and gain eligibility for performing post-mortems on dead bodies.